 Another key area of JC’s work has been working with people with serious illness, and processes of living and dying.
 The approach developed by the Mindells to communicate with people who are in deeply altered states and comas made it possible for Jean-Claude to communicate with his own son, who was in a coma at the age of 6 following an accident and during his recovery.
 Jean-Claude wanted to pass on his experience, and trained others to be able to communicate with their patients and loved ones in coma.

 Jean-Claude also loved working with artists.
-He initiated the Arts Atelier in the UK and had great fun working with companies and individual actors and musicians – working with the creative process, creative blocks, and the interplay of personal and collective processes.
+He initiated the Arts Atelier in the UK and had great fun working with companies and individual actors, musicians and improvisational opera – working with the creative process, creative blocks, and the interplay of personal and collective processes.
 In the mid 90s he completed film school at NYU New York University.

 As a younger man, back in Zurich, he helped coordinate the ‘Monday Evening of La Fourmiere’ at a well-loved theatre location.
 ‘La Fourmiere’ was a group of 20-30 artists active on the Zurich scene, making it possible for singers, songwriters, poets, fiction and political writers, painters, cabaret artists, stand-up comedians, and alternative theatre groups to have a public audience.
 There were also evening forums, where over 200 people would convene with local politicians and young alternative political activists to debate in Round-Table the issues on the front page of local newspapers.